kuzzleio/documentation-old/src/api-documentation/controller-index/exists.md

 }
 ```

-Checks if the given index exists in Kuzzle Backend storage layer.
+Checks if the given index exists in Kuzzle.